The wheel of project management never rests. PMI researchers assume that in the coming

 - the ability to make impactful decisions backed up by numbers

 Organizations that want to become data-driven will expect project managers to use different kinds of metrics.
 But you should learn what data can do for you in your specific situation.
-Consider a training how to prioritize and sort your data in a way that will have a positive impact.
+Construction managers, for instance, can use architecture collaboration software to get the right cost estimate for their next building project.
+Consider training on how to prioritize and sort your data in a way that will have a positive impact.

 Collaborative Leadership Skills